ViralSymphony/azuredevops-presentations/README.md

 We also use a modified version of [Pike Street Theme](https://github.com/felixrieseberg/Reveal-PikeStreet) for these presentations.

+This presentation is hosted on GitHub Pages for quick viewing.
+You can see it here - [Azure DevOps Presentations](https://viralsymphony.github.io/azuredevops-presentations/)

 ## Installation

 These presentations rely on Reveal.js, which requires npm.